mahlenmorris/VCVRack/README.md

 Each channel is 0.0V when Point is outside of the corresponding Circle.
 The value ranges from 0V to 10V as Point approaches the center.
 How quickly that value increases is affected by the DISTANCE Shape Knob.
-#### WITHIN Output
-A polyphonic output with as many channels as the highest numbered Circle.

-Each channel outputs 0V when Point is outside of it, and 10V gates when inside.
-You think of these as a gate signal for when the Point is inside a Circle.
-#### X and Y Outputs
-These are polyphonic outputs with as many channels as the highest numbered Circle.

-The values of a channel reflect the relative distance from the center of a Circle.
-* Each channel is 0V when the Point is outside the Circle.
-Values within the Circle range from -5V to 5V (but see the INV and OFST switches).
-* When Point is inside the Circle, then Point's horizontal or vertical distance from the center is divided by the radius of the Circle and muliplied by 5.
-* For example, if Point is at X = 3, and that's inside a Circle whose center is at X = 4 with a radius of 2.5, then X for that Circle's channel is (3 - 4) / 2.5 * 5 = -2.

 #### DISTANCE Shape Knob
 This parameter allows you to change how the DISTANCE value grows from 0V - 10V as Point approches the center.